TheMattCollins0/MattTools/Docs/Add-NodeRepository.md

 ## DESCRIPTION
 Registers an Azure Package Management nuget feed to PowerShell as a repository.
-This uses BetterCredentials to store the repository credentials in the Windows Credential Vault to make it easier to interact with the repository
+This uses BetterCredentials access the repository credentials stored in the Windows Credential Vault

 ## EXAMPLES